chrisnoonan98675/site/xl-release/concept/variables-in-xl-release.markdown

 - release
 ---

+When creating release templates, you will probably create tasks that contain information that varies based on the release.
+For example, you might have one generic release template that is used for the release process of several applications.
+Different releases based on this template would require different application names.

-XL Release allows you to define variables for information that you don't know in advance or that may change.
+XL Release allows you to use variables for this kind of information.
 You can use variables to manage information that:

 * Is not known when designing a template, such as the name of the application
 * Is used in several places in the release, such as the name of the application, which you might want to use in task descriptions and email notifications